azsk/DevOpsKit-docs/00c-Addressing-Control-Failures/Readme.md

 auto-generating the fix script for a control is represented by the 'SupportsAutoFix' column for that control.

 Also, sometimes, you will need to complement or override AzSK's control evaluation result with additional contextual knowledge.
-This is called 'Control Attestation' and is supported by the '-AttestControls' flag in the scan commands.
+This is called 'Control Attestation' and is supported by the '-ControlsToAttest' flag in the scan commands.

 The rest of this section explains these two capabilities in detail.